NASA to test Israeli radiation protection vest on Orion mission

-The US space agency NASA will launch an Israeli-produced radiation protection vest into space as part of its last test flight of Orion spacecraft before manned missions begin, Israel said Tuesday.
+The US' National Aeronautics and Space Administration (NASA) will launch an Israeli-produced radiation protection vest into space as part of its last test flight of the Orion spacecraft before manned missions begin, Israel said Tuesday.

-NASA Acting Administrator Robert Lightfoot and ISA Director Avi Blasberger attended the signing ceremony Tuesday during the 34th Space Symposium held in Colorado, the US
+NASA Acting Administrator Robert Lightfoot and ISA Director Avi Blasberger attended the signing ceremony on Tuesday during the 34th Space Symposium held in Colorado.

-If the trial, which is coined as "Matroshka AstroRad Radiation Experiment (MARE)," is successful, it may have applicability for future exploration, said the ministry.
+If the trial, which has been coined "Matroshka AstroRad Radiation Experiment (MARE)," is successful, it may have applicability for future exploration, said the ministry.

-The vest is produced on the principle of selective protection of bone marrow which is important for blood cell renewal and other organs that are particularly sensitive to radiation exposure due to the formation of cancer.
+The vest is produced on the principle of selective protection of bone marrow which is important for blood cell renewal and other organs that are particularly sensitive to radiation exposure, which can cause cancer.

 As women are particularly vulnerable to space radiation, the first step is an adapted suit for women, noted the ministry.